We would like to acknowledge Zero Waste South Australia, as part of the content below was taken from their 'The Bin Liner Dilemma' handout.

 Bin liners at the University

-The above mentioned information is about personal bin liners for use in the home.
+The above mentioned information is about personal bin liners for use at home.
 This is not to be confused with the bin liners for university wide bins.
 We receive a number of queries from concerned staff/students with regards to our use of bin liners.

-Cleaners will often put all bags (clear and black) into the same trolley for transport.
+Cleaners must empty the contents of the clear plastic bags into the recycling wheelie bins and reuse them as much as possible.
+They will often put all bags (clear and black) into the same trolley for transport.
 This will then be separated into the respective waste streams back of house.
-The content of the clear liners is NOT GOING INTO LANDFILL.
-Please read more about it under the Recycling section of our FAQ page.

 1. New Plastics Economy Oxo-degradable plastic not a solution to plastic pollution (PDF)